Children of Russia: After the war: Spain, Mexico, Cuba, the Soviet Union

 Knowledge of the Spanish language led another group of about 200 Niños to move to Castro's Cuba from 1961 to the mid-1970s, as Soviet specialists sent by the Communist Party of Spain.
 They worked as translators, teachers, in construction or even for Cuban intelligence.
 In Cuba they received the nickname of "hispano-soviéticos" (Hispano-Soviets).

 Since the 1960s, some individuals have chosen to return to Spain, and after the fall of the Berlin Wall and the dissolution of the Soviet Union, a considerable number returned.
 Those who stayed permanently in the Soviet Union, specifically in Moscow, used to meet in the halls of a factory, in the Chkálov Club or in the Spanish Center itself (also known as the House of Spain).

 Diplomatic relations were not revived between Spain and the Soviet Union until the last months of the Francoist dictatorship in 1977.
 With the crumbling of the Soviet regime in the late 1980s and early 1990s, the Niños remained in legal limbo until 1990, when the Spanish courts made it possible for them to recover their "lost" nationality.
 In 1994, the Niños were granted the right to receive retirement, disability and survival pensions from Spain and in 2005, the rights to economic benefits was recognised for Niños still living abroad and for returnees who had spent most of their lives outside of Spain.

+Most of the surviving "children" now residing in Spain have not received their pensions since December 2024 because of the sanctions during the Russian invasion of Ukraine since Russian banks such as Gazprombank cannot transfer foreign currency to Spain.

 In December 2003, the surviving Niños received the gold Medalla de Honor a la Emigración (the Emigration Medal of Honour).

+For those still residing in the former Soviet Union, in 2022 the Spanish government arranged the payment of Spanish pensions and health insurance (through Spasskie Vorota in Russia and Krayina in Ukraine) in spite of the sanctions.

+There were 20 pensioners in Moscow, 9 in the rest of the Russian republics and 3 in Ukraine.